 Trailer Park Kid from Rural West Virginia.
 First-Generation College Student.
 College Professor.
 Reader.
 Writer.
 Husband.
-Daddy.
+Father.
 Boxing Aficionado.
 Rappalachian.
 Coffee Junkie.
 Working-Class Scholar.
 Not in that particular order.

-I am an Associate Professor of Rhetoric, Writing, and Communication at Siena College in Loudonville, New York.
+I am a Professor of Rhetoric, Writing, and Communication at Siena College in Loudonville, New York.
 I earned a B.A. in English Education and M.A in Rhetoric and Composition from Marshall University, along with a Ph.D. in Rhetoric and Composition from Ohio University.

 WRIT 100: Introduction to Rhetoric and Writing